Architectural Documentation; Design; Project Management

 Focused on elevating the customer experience, the design supports Myer’s new strategies by offering a quality, customer-first approach to the layout and design, setting a new benchmark for contemporary retailing in the process.

-The finishes comprise a variety of materials selected to convey quality and an aspirational ambience for customers.
-Used to define space, materials such as engineered stone, glass, fabric and metals have been applied, reflecting the various customer demographic and providing each department a sense of identity.
-Raised ceiling heights and dramatic visual merchandising create a theatrical experience – encouraging customers to explore and wander.
+The finishes comprise of a variety of materials selected to convey quality and an aspirational ambiance for customers.
+Used to define space, materials such as engineered stone, glass, fabric and metals have been applied, reflecting the various customer demographic and providing each department with a sense of identity.
+Raised ceiling heights and dramatic visual merchandising create a theatrical experience – encouraging customers to explore and wander